DancesWithDingo/ViewModelToolkit/README.md

 ### `ViewModelBase` class

-At the root of the hierarchy is `ViewModelBase`, which provides the basic ViewModel life cycle functionality.
+At the root of the hierarchy is `ViewModelBase`, which provides the basic ViewModel lifecycle functionality.
 An `IsDirty` property is managed by the `Set<T>` function that handles the `INotifyPropertyChanged` calls and sets the `IsDirty` flag automatically.

 Basic usage of `ViewModel.Set<T>` within a property setter is illustrated here: